meilisearch/documentation/reference/features/configuration.md

 ## Configuring an instance with environment variables

+In order to configure a MeiliSearch instance using environment variables, you have to set the environment variable prior to launching the instance.
+If it's your first time doing this you may want to read more about [setting and listing environment variables](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/), or [use a command-line option](#configuring-an-instance-with-command-line-options) instead.

-Environment variables are always identical to the command-line flags, but prepended with `MEILI_` and written in uppercase.
+Environment variables are always identical to the corresponding command-line option, but prepended with `MEILI_` and written in all uppercase.
 Some options (e.g. `--import-snapshots`) are not available as environment variables.

 ```bash
 export MEILI_DB_PATH=./meilifiles